Car or Camper

 There are patches of sealed road north of Cooktown as you travel further into Cape York, but not many.
 So, unless you’re a seasoned driver behind the wheel of a four-wheel drive, it’s time to head south again, on the Mulligan Highway.

-The route to Mareeba passes Black Mountain (Kalkajaka) National Park, a place of myth and legend where stories abound of people and cattle going missing in mysterious circumstances.
+The route to Mareeba passes Kalkajaka (Black Mountain) National Park, a place of myth and legend where stories abound of people and cattle going missing in mysterious circumstances.
 Stop at the Lakeland Roadhouse in the tiny town of the same name for a decent coffee.

 Your next stop is Laura, home to the world’s largest collection of prehistoric rock art, and now accessible year-round thanks to a fully sealed road.
-Drop in to the Quinkan & Regional Cultural Centre, a kind of one-stop-shop where you can organise a tour of the rock art, learn about local history and browse Aboriginal arts and crafts.
+Book your visit pre-arrival with Ang-gnarra Corporation and choose from self-guided and guided tours.

 The road then winds its way up into the tropical tablelands, known for their cool temperatures, orchards, delicious fresh produce and quirky villages.
 You’re on your way to the town of Mareeba, a renowned coffee hot-spot.
 Visit Jaques Coffee Plantation or Skybury Cafe & Roastery who both grow and roast their own coffee on site.

 Mareeba to Ravenshoe